aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 - "KeepLast" to collect last message received in read interval (Default)
 - "KeepAll" to collect all messages received in read interval

+-

 ---

 ### ReceivedDataChannelSize

 Size of internal buffer to receive data for subject subscriptions

+**Type**: Int

+Default is 1000

+---

+### ReceivedDataChannelTimeout

+Timeout in milliseconds to send data to internal buffer for received data for subject subscriptions

+**Type**: Int

+Default is 1000

 **Type**: Int